 Bryn Athyn College is currently one of more than 340 colleges to have a chapter of the national Active Minds organization.
 The goal of Active Minds is to increase student awareness of mental health issues, sponsor mental health awareness programs, and make information and resources regarding mental health and mental illness available to the student body.
-Active Minds seeks to help remove the stigma that can surround mental health issues on college campuses through North America.
+Active Minds seeks to help remove the stigma that can surround mental health issues and to create a comfortable environment for open conversation about mental health issues on college campuses through North America.
 Students interested in joining the Bryn Athyn College chapter of Active Minds should contact the student Active Minds chapter president.